bitsperity/bitsperity-libs/nostr-unchained/docs/events/README.md

 ### Deprecations & Migration (→ v0.2.0)

-- Raw‑Key APIs werden entfernt.
-Verwende ausschließlich `nip44Encrypt/Decrypt` deines Signers.
+- Raw‑key APIs will be removed.
+Use signer `nip44Encrypt/Decrypt` only.
-- Der Universal Cache arbeitet decryptor‑only; ein Private‑Key‑Pfad wird nicht mehr unterstützt.
+- Universal cache is decryptor‑only; private‑key path is not supported.
-- Migration: Stelle sicher, dass dein Signer `capabilities()` mit `{ nip44Encrypt, nip44Decrypt }` liefert.
+- Migration: ensure signer `capabilities()` exposes `{ nip44Encrypt, nip44Decrypt }`.

 ### Custom Signing Provider